anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: To dare is to lose ones footing momentarily.
-To not dare is to lose oneself.
+Quote: What you get by achieving your goals is not as important as what you become by achieving your goals.

-By: Søren Kierkegaard
+By: Zig Ziglar